CJ-Mayes/Website-Tutorials/ReadMe.md

 </a>
 </div>

-## ⚡ Welcome To What Was CJ-Mayes.com
+## ⚡ Welcome To What Use To Be CJ-Mayes.com

 On 8th October I decided to not renew my site and its content.
 </br>The domain will be given up at the end of 2025.